fekberg/blog.filipekberg.se/Snow/_posts/2015-02-24-when-is-1-not-equal-to-1.md

 And voila, it worked; which is obvious when you know the method signature of `Convert.ChangeType`.

-Let us look at something, equally interesting (no pun intended).
+Let us look at something, equally interesting (pun intended).
 Consider we have the well-used `Point` and an `X` and `Y` coordinate.
 This type has an operator overload for equality checks looking like the following:

 	public static bool operator ==(Point a, Point b)
 	{